Eixample, Valencia: Neighbourhoods

-Gan Via Marqués del Turia is the most expensive residential area of Valencia.
+Gan Via Marqués del Túria is the most expensive residential area of Valencia.
 It is placed in the very centre of the city and offers numerous shops and services, including schools.

-Canovas is the vibrant mainstream nightlife hub of Valencia.
+Cánovas is the vibrant mainstream nightlife hub of Valencia.
 That is to say it is preferred by people who are not after the alternative or underground, who, after a week in the office, want to pass a noisy weekend in "normal pop" and surrounded by a general Valencian crowd dressed for the weekend nightlife.
-Canovas is a lot more mainstream than Carmen.
+Cánovas is a lot more mainstream than Carmen.
 It is a vibrant and lively area located very close to the centre.
-It is very compact - most places are located on the main street (Calle serranos), although there are also a few scattered between Gran via Marques del Turia and avenida del Reino de Valencia.
-The main drag to the north of the circular Plaza de Canovas hosts a few vibrant disco-bars where you can dance until 4am with free entry.
+It is very compact - most places are located on the main street (Calle Serranos), although there are also a few scattered between Gran Via Marqués del Túria and Avinguda del Regne de València.
+The main drag to the north of the circular Plaza or Plaça de Cánovas hosts a few vibrant disco-bars where you can dance until 4am with free entry.
 Salamanca Street to the south of the Plaza has a lower key pub life with international pubs and lounge cocktail bars.
-Canovas nightlife offers some of the most typically Valencian places, as well as a more trendy / cosmopolitan selection.
-A good number of venues will play solely Spanish pop, also known as "musica Espanola" or, more derogatory by those who are too cool for it, "pachanga".
+Cánovas nightlife offers some of the most typically Valencian places, as well as a more trendy or cosmopolitan selection.
+A good number of venues will play solely Spanish pop, also known as música española or, more derogatory by those who are too cool for it, "pachanga".
 It is basically soft happy rock of local origin.
 This will usually be mixed with the latest (and sometimes by far not so latest) foreign pop and commercial electronic dance that has been in charts.
 This music will attract a predominantly local public of mixed age.